kundalili/kundalili/README.md

 <br>
 👯 I’m looking to collaborate on open source projects
 <br>
-☁️ Fun fact: I wanted to be when I grew up: aviator
+☁️ Fun fact: As a child, I dreamed of becoming an aviator
 <br>
 💥 My passions: podcasts, knitting, learning new languages